Major immigration bill amended by Senate

 Published: March 10, 2026

-A major immigration bill under its third reading by the Senate has been subject to an amendment providing increased oversight to the proposed limitations on asylum claims.
+A major immigration bill under its third reading by the Senate has been subject to amendments, including one to protect the privacy of permanent residents and Canadian citizens, and another to provide oversight oversight to the proposed limitations on asylum claims.

 Assess your eligibility for Canadian permanent residence

-As of the time of writing, the Senate is continuing to debate the bill, and senators may propose additional amendments.
+As of the time of writing, the Senate is continuing to debate the bill, and senators may propose additional amendments a future sittings of the Senate.

 If the bill passes its third reading in the Senate, since it has been amended, it will be sent back to the House of Commons, where it would then need to pass three additional readings before being able to become law.